luo-pl/Analyze-Boston-Airbnb-Listings/README.md

 File Descriptions <a name="files"></a>
 ------------
 * The original datasets are available here for your quick download.
 You can also get access to my notebook Boston Airbnb.ipynb to review the actual code.
-The notebooks is exploratory in searching through the data pertaining to the questions mentioned in the introduction.
-Markdown cells were used to assist in walking through the thought process for individual steps.
+The notebook is exploratory in searching through the data pertaining to the questions in the introduction.
+Markdown cells will assist in walking through the thought process for each step.

 Results <a name="results"></a>
 ------------